Inground Swimming Pools

 There are two things to consider when researching the cost of inground pools:

 - The initial purchase price of the pool

-- The lifetime cost of ownership associated with the pool.
+- The lifetime cost of ownership associated with the pool

-First, let's take a look at the initial cost of fiberglass, concrete, and vinyl liner pools to get an idea of how much to budget for each.
+First, let's take a look at the initial cost of concrete, vinyl liner, and fiberglass pools to get an idea of how much to budget for each.

 Fiberglass, Concrete, and Vinyl Liner Cost Comparison

 There are four distinct types of fiberglass pool packages:

 - Turn-key installation

 Let's take a look at each to learn more.